-Operational and administrative policies must reflect current practice and are reviewed on a biennial basis as verified by dated manager's signature on a cover sheet or on respective policies.
+1. Operational and administrative policies must reflect current practices and be reviewed on a biennial basis as verified by dated manager's signature on a cover sheet or on respective policies

-Policies can be broken out by department/division; however, there must be signatures and revision dates on each specific policy or a cover sheet that represents biannual review with respective review dates and signatures.
+Policies can be broken out by department/division; however, there must be signatures and revision dates on each specific policy or a cover sheet that represents biennial review with respective review dates and signatures.